 This hotel isn’t located in the medina but is a great option for families with kids – especially if visiting during warmer months.
 The hotel provides shuttles to the city center throughout the day so you can have the best of both worlds.
 There is an on-site waterpark and swimming pools.
 The food is all inclusive and there is entertainment throughout the day.

 Located in the heart of the medina, Riad Zineb is perfect for families that want to be in the middle of the action.
 You’ll reach Djemaa el Fna Square in a few short minutes and from there you’ll have easy access to Marrakech’s museums, monuments and souks.
 If you want to get out of town, set up a day trip or longer guided tour of the Atlas Mountains, Morocco’s Atlantic Coast and the Sahara dunes.

-Not many hotels or riads pride themselves on being family friendly but Riad Africa does!
-They have a variety of rooms (triples/quads/connecting rooms and suites) that will suite any and all family configurations.
+Not many hotels or riads pride themselves on being family-friendly but Riad Africa does!
+They have a variety of rooms (triples/quads/connecting rooms and suites) that will suit any and all family configurations.
 They also have a large pool so that kids can enjoy swimming right on site.
-Don’t worry about packing extras they have baby cots, highchairs and car seats available to use as well.
+Don’t worry about packing extras they have baby cots, highchairs, and car seats available to use as well.

 Dar Ayniwen Villa Hotel Marrakech

 Families looking for a little luxury and a lot of privacy will love the suites at Dar Aynywen Villa.
 Located in lush gardens in Marrakech’s Palm Grove, the villa features 5 private air-conditioned suites beautifully decorated in traditional Moroccan style.
 It also offers a number of handy services like an airport pickup and a free shuttle bus to the city center.
 Make note, this hotel is not in central Marrakech, budget 20-30 minutes to arrive in the center.